 Art Manifesto (2008)

 Born a dreamer, throughout my life I was stubbornly struggling for my dreams to come true.
-As dreamers are wont to do.
-One fine day I had a tiny epiphany on what this fight was really about – defending inner vision from the stranglehold of my dreams.
+As dreamers are known to do.
+And (mostly), beautifully failing.
+One fine day I had a tiny epiphany on what this fight was really about.
+I had been, all that time, valiantly defending the precious core of inner vision from the stranglehold of my expansive phantasies, calling them dreams.
 That was a turning point.
-The struggle ceased, somewhat, and is increasingly becoming a focused effort of implementing that vision in every day life.
+The struggle has now ceased, somewhat, and is increasingly becoming a focused effort of implementing that vision in every day life.
+In small, homeopathic doses, daily.
+Nothing grand or sweeping, unless the situation requires.
+Just real.
 Practicing what I preach, hopefully.

 In our world addicted to prettiness, the Wildesque beauty of truth, and the truth of beauty, has been deceptively presented as a professionally designed, perfectly palatable image.

-Our spirituality is now a fashion statement, not our state of soul.
-We are rapidly becoming mere headline readers, in all matters of life, lazy to turn the other page and question the sound bite devised to form us, not to inform us.
-And yet, we are taking it in like sugar, it gives us a high of invincibility, it removes us further away from our intuition, and our intuition is the only key to unlocking the power of our vision.
-Our mind is too much of a show-off to ever be trusted fully.
-And our emotions are too easily led astray by personal desire.
-The New Spirituality is more often than not – a fool.
+Performed spirituality so often becomes an achievement, a status marker, fashion statement, not our state of soul.
+We are rapidly becoming mere headline readers, in all matters of life, distracted or merely lazy to turn the other page, and question the soundbite devised to form us, not to inform us.
+And yet, we are taking it in like sugar, it gives us a high of invincibility, this stream of ceaseless around-the-clock information.
+Valid or not, it removes us further away from our intuition, or own bodies and sensations, unplugging us from our individual complex systems and into global narratives that are simplified, to entertain, or weaponised, to deceive.

 Our intuition and our grounded natural bodily wisdom, a higher instinct, are the true keys to unlocking the capacity for clear vision.
 Our mind is too much of a show-off to ever be trusted fully, and our emotions are easily led astray by personal desire.